exadel-inc/diagramsai/README.md

    pip install -r requirements.txt
    ```

-There is an option run app through docker by executing the following command:
+There is an option to run the app through docker by executing the following command:

 ```sh
 docker-compose up